 If you’re souvenir hunting, you’ll find a huge selection of handicraft stalls, clothing, and knick-knacks here.
 The markets have been split into four sections representing the north, northeast, central and south regions of Thailand.
 See if you can pick the difference between the food and stalls in each section.

 Entry is 200 baht per person which isn’t cheap.
-It can get pretty busy when the tour buses descend in droves so practice your elbowing.
+Tickets can be pre-booked online with Viator It can get pretty busy when the tour buses descend in droves so practice your elbowing.

 6pm - Cocktails and canapes at Rock Royalty Lounge

 We caught a GrabCar back to our hotel just in time for complementary canapés and cocktails at the Rock Royalty Lounge.
 After being on our feet for most of the day, this was bliss!
 But there’s no rest for the wicked.
 There was more fun to be had!

 7.30pm - Be amazed by Thai performers at KAAN